keyboard_arrow_up

 Gas Leak Detectors

 These are tailored to identify particular gases such as natural gas, refrigerants, or halogens.
 Many rely on tracer gases like helium or hydrogen to help locate the leak.
-After the tracer is introduced into a system, the detector measures how much escapes, usually through a mass spectrometer, offering precise data about leak rate and presence.
+After the tracer is introduced into a system, the detector measures how much escapes, usually through a mass spectrometer or dedicated sensing device, offering precise data about leak rate and presence.
+These systems are often selected when extremely small leaks must be confirmed in sealed components or vacuum assemblies.

 Note: Any detection system used to find refrigerant leaks—whether electronic, flame ionization, or gas-based—is considered a refrigerant leak detector.